 Mind in a UE4 game by attaching it to an actor using a

-SkookumScriptComponent as described in the previous chapter.
+SkookumScriptComponent as described in the previous section.
 Simply enter the name of your

 Mind-derived class into the